When it comes to packing, space in our backpacks is at a premium. Therefore it's no wonder we're always on the hunt for the best travel essentials.

 Some work better than others, but I tend to prefer a decent solar powered external battery over the ones which need to be charged themselves.

-In my opinion, the purpose of an external battery source is for emergencies, and having a battery source which can be charged by the sun is the safest bet.
+In my opinion, the purpose of an external battery source is for emergencies, and having a battery source that can be charged by the sun is the safest bet.

 Right now, I am traveling with this Ryno Tuff Solar Charger, and it has held up well through all conditions and never let me down.